thadikari/py_utils/README.md

   python -c 'import tensorflow_datasets as tfds; tfds.load("imagenet2012")
   ```

+* May need to delete the directories in `~/tensorflow_datasets/` before the commands.

 * Some downloading and unpacking errors can be fixed by prefixing `CUDA_VISIBLE_DEVICES=""` to download commands.

-* The last requires manually downloading original imagenet data to `tensorflow_datasets/downloads/manual` from http://www.image-net.org/challenges/LSVRC/2012/downloads as instructed in https://www.tensorflow.org/datasets/catalog/imagenet2012.

-* Submit a download job on Compute Canada (requires internet connectivity on compute nodes):
+On `Cedar` login nodes the GPUs are disabled so the commands may produce errors.
+In such cases execute commands on a compute node.
+It may help to hold a node by first executing `submitjob ghold`.
+Or, submit a download job on Compute Canada (requires internet connectivity on compute nodes):

   `submitjob single -d nodes=1 mem=30G time=0-04:00 ntasks-per-node=1 cpus-per-task=4 -D email -e "CUDA_VISIBLE_DEVICES=\"\" python -c 'import tensorflow_datasets as tfds; tfds.load(\"imagenet_resized/32x32\")'"`

+* The `imagenet2012` dataset requires manually downloading original data to `tensorflow_datasets/downloads/manual` from http://www.image-net.org/challenges/LSVRC/2012/downloads as instructed in https://www.tensorflow.org/datasets/catalog/imagenet2012.